sassoftware/viya4-iac-k8s/docs/user/OpenStackHPOSUsage.md

 OS_PROJECT_NAME=<your_project_name>

 # Identity domain for your USER account.
-# Use 'Default' for standard OpenStack, 'sas-ldap' for HPOS/SAS LDAP environments.
+# Use 'Default' for standard OpenStack, 'company-ldap' for HPOS/COMPANY LDAP environments.
-OS_USER_DOMAIN_NAME=sas-ldap
+OS_USER_DOMAIN_NAME=company-ldap

 # Identity domain for your PROJECT (tenant).
 # Required for OpenStack Identity v3.
 Usually the same value as OS_USER_DOMAIN_NAME.